lfaoro/Cast/README.md

 Cast is an agent that lives in your system's
 [Status Menu](https://support.apple.com/en-mt/HT201956).
-Its purpose is to help you share any type of information quickly and easily with a drag'n'drop operation or a keyboard shortcut.
+Its purpose is to help you share any type of information quickly and easily with a  keyboard shortcut, a 1-click or drag'n'drop operation.

 Cast will seamlessly figure out the type of information you wish to share and automatically choose the appropriate service for you.
-You may customize the service you wish to use through Cast > Options window.
+You may customize the service you wish to use from a selection of available services.

-Cast can queue up multiple streams of information and share them all at once extending the system's Pasteboard functinality
+Cast can queue up multiple streams of information and share them all at once extending the system's Pasteboard functionality

-## Features
+## Features roadmap for v1.0
 - [x] Uploads data automatically
-- [x] Creates shortened download link
+- [x] Creates shortened download link using [bit.ly](https://bitly.com/)
+- [x] The shortened link is automatically moved inside your Pasteboard (ready to paste)
+- [x] Notification alerts containing links or errors
-- [x] Download link readily available in clipboard
+- [x] Ability to click on the Notification and open the link
-- [x] Seamless OAuth2 authentication to GitHub.com (no password)
+- [x] Seamless OAuth2 Web-Flow authentication to GitHub.com (no password)
-- [x] Seamless OAuth2 authentication to Imgur.com (no password)
+- [x] GitHub's access Token securely stored inside your [Keychain](https://en.wikipedia.org/wiki/Keychain_(software))
+- [x] Uploads raw text to the gist service creating a new gist
+- [x] Uploads raw text to the gist service updating current gist (incremental/revisions)
-- [ ] Up to 20 Recent upload links
+- [ ] Up to 20 recent upload links
+- [ ] Recent upload links synced via iCloud across all your Macs
-- [ ] Multiple uploads in one operation
+- [ ] Configure the app through the Options menu

+## Features roadmap for future versions 2.0+

-- [ ] iCloud Sync
+- [ ] Seamless OAuth2 Web-Flow authentication to Imgur.com (no password)
-- [x] Uploads raw text
-- [ ] Uploads images
+- [ ] Uploads images to imgur
-- [ ] Uploads folders
+- [ ] Uploads folders to iCloud Disk
-- [ ] Automatically ZIPs folders
+- [ ] Automatically ZIPs folders before upload
-- [ ] Pasteboard queueing Mode
+- [ ] Multiple uploads in one operation functionality
-- [ ] Incremental Pasteboard Mode
+- [ ] Pasteboard queue functionality
-- [ ] Gist refining Mode
+- [ ] Incremental Pasteboard functionality

 ## Supported Services
-*Cast supports the following sharing services and we're working on supporting more*
+*As of release 1.0 Cast will support the following sharing services:*

-**Text data** inside your clipboard
+**Text data** extracted from your pasteboard
 - [x] gist.github.com
 - [ ] pastebin.com
 - [ ] dpaste.com
 - [ ] swiftstub.com

-**Image data** inside your clipboard
+**Image data** extracted from your pasteboard
 - [ ] imgur.com
 - [ ] flickr.com